-Last summer I did a wee project with the good folk of the East Lothian Antiquarian and Field Naturalists Society to revamp the East Lothian Fourth Statistical Account website.
-I had previously made the web presence for the society, which includes all the published volumes of the transactions since 1937 and other manuscripts and books, around 50, which are now indexed and searchable with our friends at Google.
-The Fourth Statistical Account was only seven volumes, but there was already a website with all the seven volumes and some more, so it didn’t make a lot of sense to simply convert the print versions and pdf them (yes we hate verbification too) and it didn’t make sense to fundamentally deviate from the mainly good foundational work undertaken by Peter Gray.
+Last summer I did a project with the good folk of the East Lothian Antiquarian and Field Naturalists Society to revamp the East Lothian Fourth Statistical Account website.
+I had previously made the web presence for the society, which includes all the published volumes of the transactions since 1937 and other manuscripts and books, around 50 volumes, which are now indexed and searchable c/o our friends at Google.
+The Fourth Statistical Account was only 7 volumes, but there was already a website with all the seven volumes and much more which never made it into the printed version.
+It didn’t make a lot of sense to simply convert the print versions and pdf them (yes we hate verbification too) and it didn’t make sense to fundamentally deviate from the mainly good foundational work undertaken by Peter Gray, who created the original site using website baker.

 The first online edition of the Fourth Statistical Account of East Lothian Online ran to just over 600 pages, included over 400 images, hundreds and contained hundreds and hundreds of hyperlinks, footnotes, and tables.
 Page navigation largely followed the structure of the original printed edition, except the online addition had additional material not available in the printed, though this was hard to distinguish.
 Arguably the site was hard to navigate as the menus were not alphabetical and it was easy to get lost.
 Transferring a book in 7 volumes online actually presents unique issues, which are not easy to resolve.
 The site had not been designed around modern devices and the need to adapt to screen size.
 Nor had the technologies been updated recently, presenting a potential security risk.
 The website pages were not served securely.